 Together, these buildings form an outstanding educational and research facility, comprising 275,000 square feet of laboratory and office space.

-The MAE Department has a strong commitment to providing modern laboratory equipment that will give our students hands-on experience with modern engineering devices, systems, and programs.
-The major laboratory areas for undergraduates are: properties of engineering materials, fluid and thermal sciences, dynamic systems and instrumentation, and computer-aided engineering.
-In addition, there are Shared Instrumentation Facilities, including the Motion Simulation Laboratory and the Digital Manufacturing Laboratory.
+The MAE Department has a strong commitment to providing up-to-date laboratory equipment that will give our students hands-on experience with modern engineering devices, systems, and programs.
+The major laboratory areas for undergraduates are properties of engineering materials, fluid and thermal sciences, dynamic systems and instrumentation, and computer-aided engineering.
+In addition, there are Shared Instrumentation Facilities, including the Motion Simulation Laboratory, the Digital Manufacturing Laboratory, the Structure for Outdoor Autonomy Research (SOAR), and the Laboratory for High-Speed 3D Velocimetry of Complex Flows.
 Students can also obtain access to the Engineering Machine Shop, which has a variety of equipment that can be used for undergraduate research, projects, and student clubs.